-To see how much heavy equipment theft is a problem, take a look at some of the most recent stories that made headlines in the construction world:
+To see how important heavy equipment theft prevention is, take a look at some of the most recent stories that made headlines in the construction world:

 - Police bust heavy equipment theft ring responsible for $1.5 million in machines stolen from Indiana jobsites, dealers